dzikowski/angularjs-jest/README.md

 [![Build Status](https://travis-ci.org/dzikowski/angularjs-jest.svg?branch=master)](https://travis-ci.org/dzikowski/angularjs-jest)

 Testing AngularJS applications with Jest.
+You can see the article on Medium for more information: [AngularJS and Jest.
+Three steps to improve your legacy frontend tests](https://blog.softwaremill.com/angularjs-and-jest-three-steps-to-improve-your-legacy-frontend-tests-90674c0017e4).

 ## Instalation